 This petite French island remains unknown to many travellers as most are drawn to the wildlife of neighbouring Madagascar or the famed golden beaches of Mauritius sitting just above.
-However, Reunion has so much to offer the discerning traveller savvy enough to visit this speck of an island.
+However, Reunion holidays have so much to offer the discerning traveller savvy enough to visit this speck of an island.
 Enjoy a true feeling of discovery and idyllic isolation surrounded by the warm tropical Indian Ocean as you experience an island paradise filled with so much more than a pretty coastline.

 The ideal destination for those who to want to use their annual leave for adrenaline rushes rather than sun burn, Reunion is the perfect destination for intrepid adventurers.
 With over 1,000 km of trails taking you through the island’s geographical diversity, the looming mountains and dramatic landscape is the perfect venue for walking and hiking fans.